 I have had several iterations of stations over the years from a legal limit station to a crystal controlled QRP rig and everything in between.
 At the present time, I am running an original Icom 706 at about100 watts output through an LDG IT-100 into a 148' dipole fed with open wire feedline up about 60 feet.
 I also occasionally use a 125 foot endfed antenna up about 35 feet, tuned with a very butchered and modified MFJ-941D.

 Until May of 2014, I'd been off the air for about 13 years due to other things that demanded my time (family, job, band, etc etc).
-A few weeks back while cleaning my garage, I opened a box that had my IC-706 in it and at that moment, I knew I needed to get back on the air.
+While cleaning my garage (finally!), I opened a box that had my IC-706 in it and at that moment, I knew I needed to get back on the air.

 A week later, with a barebones, thrown together station, I answered W1AW/1 calling CQ for my first contact after a 13 year hiatus...not exactly Spratly Island but I think it was an appropriate way to restart a great hobby nonetheless.

 Ham Radio isn't my only hobby.
 I love to fly fish, particularly Brook Trout in mountain streams...to me there is no more beautiful water creature than a native Brook Trout.

 I also love to hike and spend many happy hours wandering the mountains and hills of NH.